RegardsOss/RegardsOss.github.io/_docs/getting-started/configuration.md

 - `REGARDS_iptables_192.168.0.3.txt`
 - `REGARDS_iptables_192.168.0.4.txt`

-Here is an example of obtained file `REGARDS_iptables_192.168.0.1.txt` :
+Here is an example of the obtained file `REGARDS_iptables_192.168.0.1.txt` :

 ```
 # Rules for component rs-dataprovider